EvolutionRTS/Evolution-RTS/README.md

 <h3>Place map markers with or without labels, and draw directly on the map</h3>
 Map markers, drawing, and labels make it easy for you and your allies to communicate your battle plans, and illustrate them!

-<h3>Unit balance dependent on unit mixture instead of one unit owning an entire army all by itself
+<h3>Unit balance dependent on unit mixture instead of one unit owning an entire army all by itself</h3>
 Unit balance is designed so that composition matters more than simply churning out hordes of the most expensive unit.

 <h3>Intelligent builder AI</h3>